tong-bo/tong-bo.github.io/content/project/farm/index.md

 ---
-title: Offshore macroalgal farms
+title: Macroalgal Farming for Carbon Sequestration
-summary: Large eddy simulations of suspended  macroalgal farms and their interactions with ocean mixed layer hydridnamics
+summary: We conducted large eddy simulations of suspended  macroalgal farms and investigated their interactions with ocean mixed layer hydridnamics.
+The presense of farms generates distinct types of turbulence, which has substantial consequences for nutrient supply and macroalgal growth.
 tags:
   - Macroalgal Farm
 date: '2023-06-01T00:00:00Z'